jjangga0214/e2e-check/README.md

 - Cypress seems to always offer synchronous APIs, but they actually create an internal queue of asynchronous commands.
 AFAIK testcafe has some internal queue as well.
 - Cypress and testcase come with their own test runners - no Jest love here 😞
 - Cypress creates awesome videos with a nice GUI showing information about your tests out of the box 😍
+  - If you would like to see something similar in Puppetter, maybe vote on the [corresponding feature request](https://github.com/GoogleChrome/puppeteer/issues/478).
+There is the [`puppeteer-recorder` lib](https://www.npmjs.com/package/puppeteer-recorder) which does something similar, but you have no start/stop API and can only say _"record for x seconds"_ which is hard to know beforehand in this case.
 - `@types/puppeteer` could need some love, but nothing a pull request couldn't fix 👌
 - Puppeteers waits until functionality is very basic. `waitForFunction` is evaluated in browser context.
 If you need to await something on the Node side you'll need a helper lib like [`async-wait-until`](https://github.com/devlato/waitUntil).
 - Testcafe seems to automatically await certain assertions and conditions.